The Love Racket

-The Love Racket is a 1929 American early sound crime drama film produced and distributed by First National Pictures.
+The Love Racket is a 1929 American sound (All-Talking) crime drama film produced and distributed by First National Pictures.
 It was directed by William A. Seiter and starred Dorothy Mackaill.
 It is based on a Broadway play, The Woman on the Jury by Bernard K. Burns, and is a remake of a 1924 silent film of the same name which starred Bessie Love.
 The film is now considered lost.

-Myrtle Stedman reprises her role from the silent version in this film.
+Myrtle Stedman reprises her role from the 1924 silent version in this film.